Bill Hunter (actor)

 William John Hunter (27 February 1940 – 21 May 2011) was an Australian actor of film, stage and television, who was also prominent as a voice-over artist.
 He appeared in more than 60 films and won two AFI Awards.
 He was also a recipient of the Centenary Medal.

 Early life

-Hunter was born in Ballarat, Victoria, the son of William and Francie Hunter.
+William John Hunter was born on 27 February 1940 in Ballarat, Victoria, the son of William and Francie Hunter.
 He had a brother, John, and a sister, Marie Ann.

 During his teens, Hunter was a champion swimmer, and briefly held a world record for the 100 yards freestyle until his record was broken by John Devitt in the very next heat 10 minutes later.
-Hunter qualified for the Australian swimming team for the 1956 Summer Olympics in Melbourne, Australia before a bout of meningitis ended his Olympic hopes.
+Hunter qualified for the Australian swimming team for the 1956 Summer Olympics in Melbourne, Australia, before a bout of meningitis ended his Olympic hopes.